busstoptaktik/geodesy/ruminations/010-rumination.md

 ## Item 0: Empirical contraptions vs. axiomatic idealizations

-It is still entirely underexposed in 19111, that geodetic reference frames are **empirical contraptions**, while geometric coordinate systems are **axiomatic idealizations**. and that the only way to establish a connection between the abstract coordinate tuples, and the concrete physical world, is by basing that connection on a reference frame squarely embedded in that physical world.
+It is still overly underexposed in 19111, that geodetic reference frames are **empirical contraptions**, while geometric coordinate systems are **axiomatic idealizations**. and that the only way to establish a connection between the abstract coordinate tuples, and the concrete physical world, is by basing that connection on a reference frame squarely embedded in that physical world.

-So to remedy this, 19111 should stop talking about coordinates referred to metadata (as in [Figure 3](https://docs.ogc.org/as/18-005r4/18-005r4.html#figure_3)): Coordinates are surveyed *according* to rules given in reference **system** definitions, but *referred* to reference **frames**.
+So to remedy this, 19111 should stop talking about coordinates referenced to metadata (as in [Figure 3](https://docs.ogc.org/as/18-005r4/18-005r4.html#figure_3)), but rather try to make clear that e.g:

+- Coordinates are surveyed and adjusted *according* to rules given in reference **system** definitions, but *referenced* to reference **frames**.
-The georeference does not change when a transformation is applied.
-But through the transformation, the data referred to reference frame **A** may be made somewhat more interoperable ("aligned") with those referred to frame **B**.
+- The georeference does not change when a transformation is applied.
+But through the transformation, the data referenced to reference frame **A** may be made somewhat more interoperable ("aligned") with those referenced to frame **B**.

-Transformations are *empirical predictions*, not magic wands conjuring up new georeferences without having to do the surveys.
+- Transformations are *empirical predictions*, not magic wands conjuring up new georeferences without having to do the surveys.

-Geodetic reference frames are given as coordinate- and velocity lists (or, equivalently in the satellite navigation case: as ephemerides), not as orthogonal unit vectors in an idealized vector space.
+- Geodetic reference frames are given as coordinate- and velocity lists (or, equivalently in the satellite navigation case: as ephemerides), not as orthogonal unit vectors in an idealized vector space.

 19111 ties coordinates to the physical reality, and should not be ashamed of that.